 Dec.
 12, and

 Dec.
 20 stories for details on Premiere 6.

 Organic, an international Internet professional services firm, has announced the formation of a global strategic alliance to deliver Adobe’s Web solutions to Organic’s clients.

 The alliance will enable Organic to test and use Adobe’s Web products for external Organic client projects as well as internal Organic projects, including research and intranet development plans.
 The Adobe Web solution includes: GoLive, LiveMotion, Photoshop, Illustrator, Premiere, and After Effects.

 As part of the agreement, Organic will employ Adobe’s Web products to deliver online experiences for its clients that include companies in a variety of industries such as automotive, retail, finance and entertainment.
-Through co-marketing activities, Adobe and Organic will promote Organic’s services and external work for clients using Adobe’s
+Through co-marketing activities, Adobe and Organic will promote Organic’s services and external work for clients using Adobe’s Web solutions.

 “The extreme integration and flexibility of Adobe’s products allows us to quickly build engaging Web experiences that foster customer retention and loyalty,” said Janis Nakano Spivack, chief creative officer of Organic, in a press announcement.
 “Our alliance with Adobe enables us to provide our clients with the mission critical business solutions they need to succeed in the highly competitive world of online business.”

 Organic and Adobe have both become leaders in their field by delivering innovative and creative solutions, so the alliance between our two companies is highly complimentary, said Bryan Lamkin, senior vice president, product marketing for Adobe.